Refined Risk Bounds for Unbounded Losses via Transductive Priors: Directions of Future Research

 \section{Directions of Future Research}

 Finally, we outline several promising directions for future research. \looseness=-1 \begin{itemize} \item Our online-to-batch conversion argument in \cref{sec:online-to-batch} only provides in-expectation results in important applications, such as logistic regression.
 While recent martingale-based arguments allow for high-probability excess risk bounds (see, e.g., \citep*{van2023high}), these existing arguments do not extend straightforwardly to the transductive setup, where the natural martingale structure is not present.
 An even more challenging question would be to provide computationally efficient methods for logistic regression with no assumptions on the design, for which the excess risk bound of \cref{cor:conditional-bernoulli} holds with high probability. \item For computational considerations, it is also worthwhile to explore algorithms such as Follow-the-Regularized-Leader (FTRL), where regularization is incorporated.
 To align with the context of our current work, we may examine transductive regularization where the regularizer depends on the set of covariates, as studied by \cite{gaillard2019uniform} in the case of squared loss.
-For logistic loss and hinge loss, however, it remains unclear whether FTRL with transductive regularization can achieve similar assumption-free excess risk bounds. \end{itemize}
+For logistic loss and hinge loss, however, it remains unclear whether FTRL with transductive regularization can achieve similar assumption-free excess risk bounds. \item Our results currently apply only to linear classes; a natural next step is to extend them to more general classes.
+At present, however, we lack the technical tools to construct natural, nontrivial priors for such classes, beyond, for example, the uniform distribution on $\varepsilon$-covers. \item While some of our techniques, such as exponential weights and mixability, extend to broader loss families, our analysis also exploits specific structural properties of the considered models, including the form of the sigmoid link and the resulting Hessian in the parameter space.
+For instance, our logistic regression results rely on the slab construction and need not hold for the same logarithmic loss in more general GLM settings.
+As in the case of general classes, it would be interesting to study other losses and different link functions in the context of our setup.